camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 - The **first layer** involves **AWS IAM permissions**, which allow basic Amazon EKS functionalities such as interacting with the Amazon EKS UI and generating EKS access through the AWS CLI.
 The module handles this part for you by creating the necessary IAM roles and policies.

-- The **second layer** controls **cluster access** within Kubernetes, defining the user's permissions inside the cluster (e.g., policy association).
+- The **second layer** controls **cluster access** within Kubernetes, defining the user's permissions inside the cluster (for example, policy association).
 This can be configured directly through the module's `access_entries` input.

 To manage user access, use the `access_entries` configuration, introduced in module version [2.0.0](https://github.com/camunda/camunda-tf-eks-module/releases/tag/2.0.0):